What is eyelid surgery for facial paralysis?

 Other options are available for both upper and lower eyelid reconstruction in the setting of facial paralysis.
 Dr. Panossian can go over individual options and tailor the treatment plan accordingly.

-What is the recovery for eyelid surgery?
+How is the recovery for eyelid surgery?

 Depending upon the set of surgical interventions being performed, surgery frequently requires general anesthesia and can take between 1-4 hours to complete.
 This is most often performed on an outpatient basis.
 Stitches will need to be removed between 5-7 days after surgery.